 Snorkeling and scuba diving are two of the most popular vacation activities for tourists, especially in tropical locations.
-Snorkelers and divers get the opportunity to experience life below the waters surfaceseeing everything from sea turtles and vibrant coral to sharks and shipwrecks!
-As fascinating and thrilling as these activities can be, however, there are always certain risks that come with taking a plunge into the great blue unknown.
+Snorkelers and divers get the opportunity to experience life below the water's surface, seeing everything from sea turtles and vibrant coral to sharks and shipwrecks.
+As fascinating and thrilling as these activities can be, they can be risky.
+Be sure to get scuba and snorkeling insurance to ensure that you get quality medical care should you need it.

 Does Travel Insurance Cover Snorkeling and Scuba Diving?

-Scuba diving is not typically covered by most travel insurance.
+Scuba diving insurance isn't something most people think about.
+Scuba diving isn't typically covered by most travel insurance.
 Usually, an optional add on for hazardous sports will be required to be covered for diving.
 Additionally, there are limitations and restrictions for each plan, usually related to the depth of the dive and level of certified instructor supervision.
-Recreational snorkeling is covered by most travel insurance plans, but whether youre snorkeling or diving, be sure to read your policy details closely before grabbing your flippers and jumping in the water.
+Recreational snorkeling is covered by most travel insurance plans, but whether you're snorkeling or diving, be sure to read your policy details closely before grabbing your flippers and jumping in the water.

 Tips for Snorkeling and Scuba DivingWhile you're on your adventure, be sure to keep in mind a few things:

 - Before going diving, you will need to either take a safety course with a tour company or get scuba certified through a licensed dive school.
-Snorkeling does not require certification, but it is smart to review the best safety practices before leaving land.
+Snorkeling does not require certification, but it's smart to review the best safety practices before leaving land.

 - Unless you are a very experienced diver, always dive with licensed instructors.
 Your risk of injury is much lower when you are diving with tour companies and individuals who know the area, body of water and how to stay safe.